vpelletier/python-ioctl-opt/README.rst

           raise OSError(-actual_length)
       return buffer[:actual_length]

-Here there is a catch, at least in python 2.7: for some reason, `fcntl.ioctl` `arg` argument refuses `bytearray` instances, so above code works around it by casting it into a `ctypes` char buffer, which is both a mutable buffer type and accepted by `fcntl.ioctl`.
-A `bytearray` buffer is still used to avoid returning an inconvenient `ctypes` instance to caller, which may be expecting a more regular python type as return value.
+Here there is a catch, at least in python 2.7: for some reason, ``fcntl.ioctl``'s ``arg`` argument refuses ``bytearray`` instances, so above code works around it by casting it into a ``ctypes`` char buffer (by reference, so buffer content is not copied and all changes to the c_char instance will affect the ``bytearray`` object), which is both a mutable buffer type and accepted by ``fcntl.ioctl``.
+A ``bytearray`` buffer is still used to avoid returning an inconvenient ``ctypes`` instance to caller, which may be expecting a more regular python type as return value.
 This of course depends on how you intend to call or expose this in your code.

 More advanced example defining hidraw ioctls, requiring structures (for more on how structures are defined, check python's ctype documentation for your python version):